thekioskman/factor_models/README.md

 We would say EBITA Margin, Net Assets, Total Income are stock specific factors, where as interest rates, currency exchange rates and Index ETF returns are non stock specific factors.
 When constructing a factor model we would choose to either look at stock spefic factors or, non stock specific factors.

 I would not advise trying to combine them however.
+Unless you are using factors for quantiles based ranking of stocks.

 ### Variable Data and Constant Data